PhilippGoetz1995/SmartMirror/README.md

 ## 🚧 TODO

+**Node Red**
+- For alexa Connection

+- Start it with "node-red"

+- 97 LED Stripe length
+- The LED is only working when using the correct venv => see documentation
 - add documentation for "motion" which i use for enabel and disable PI
 - Added a service that is publishing the video feed in the correct format to "motion" => sudo nano /etc/systemd/system/camera-loopback.service
 -- The event gap in the settings of "motion" define how long after a motion the end of motion command should be send
+- add documentation that Magic Mirror is also running as a service:

+systemctl --user stop magicmirror systemctl --user start magicmirror systemctl --user restart magicmirror systemctl --user disable magicmirror systemctl --user enable magicmirror journalctl --user -u magicmirror -f

+1. Loopback Split Service

+/etc/systemd/system/camera-loopback.service

+sudo nano /etc/modprobe.d/v4l2loopback.conf => Create the devices

+sudo nano /usr/local/bin/camera-loopback-split.sh => transfer the images into the devices

 <br>